hackbg/fadroma/packages/ops/README.md

 ![](./.pix/Figure_1.png)

-By defining the following entities, this package aims to enable the modeling of reproducible deployment procedures on write-only smart contract platforms.
+By defining the following entities, this package aims to enable the modeling and orchestration of reproducible deployment procedures on current generation write-only smart contract platforms.

 <table>
 <tr><td width="50%" valign="top">